-Pick the Perfect Paper Posted on April 12, 2017 to Printing
+Pick the Perfect Paper Posted On 12th April 2017 To Learning Zone, Beginner Series & Printing

 ILFORD PHOTO offer an extensive range of black & white photographic paper.
 A photographer's choice of paper is a subjective decision based on personal tastes and preferences.
 It can also be impacted by the type of images you shoot and the final look you want to achieve.